CBSHS, CAFLS, CECAS, Business faculty named new School of Health Research faculty scholars

 - Laura Stanley, associate professor and graduate program coordinator in the Department of Industrial Engineering

-- Kathleen Valentine, director of the School of Nursing and associate dean for the College of Behavioral, Social and Health Sciences
+- Kathleen Valentine, Director of the School of Nursing and Chief Nursing Academic Officer

 - Mary Ellen Wright, assistant professor in the School of Nursing